jcugnoni-heig/RailTrackModellingToolbox/ToolboxVM/readme.md

 ## Container and Linux distribution / virtual machine images

-To simplify the use of the toolbox without having to install all prerequisites and setup, we provide here several options:
+To simplify the use of the toolbox without having to install all prerequisites and do a extended setup, we provide here several options:

 1. A Linux distribution image (ISO) based on CAELinux 2020 with the toolbox preinstalled.
 This ISO image can be used to either
     - create a USB boot disk using the Ventoy utility and install the distribution on a physical machine (best performance)